Welcome to Backpack for teachers!

 What is Padlet?

-Padlet Backpack is a closed ecosystem.
+Padlet for Schools is a closed ecosystem.
 Your school controls who can be a member and what permissions each member has.
 You will log in through a unique link that grants you access to a private space where padlets can be created and shared.

-You will access your Padlet Backpack account through your organization's unique link.
+If you have a Padlet for Schools account at padlet.org: You will access your Padlet for Schools account through your organization's unique link.
 This link will be in the format of <yourschoolsubdomain>.padlet.org.
 For instance, if you teach at the School of Rock, you might log in at schoolofrock.padlet.org.
 This link will be provided to you by your account’s administrator.

-Your administrator will choose the log-in option that you’ll use.
-The options include password log-in and single sign-on through Google or Microsoft.
+Your administrator will choose the login option that you’ll use.
+The options include password login and single sign-on through Google, Microsoft or ClassLink.

 Managing the account’s members

-The administrator of your Backpack account will manage members by adding and removing students and teachers, but admins can grant these responsibilities to teachers.
+The administrator of your Padlet for Schools account will manage members by adding and removing students and teachers, but admins can grant these responsibilities to teachers.
 Consult your organization's admins to see if you'll be tasked with adding or managing members.

 I already have a Padlet account.
-How do I import my content to Backpack?
+How do I Import my content to Padlet for Schools?

-To import padlets from an existing account, log into your Backpack account, select the three-dot ellipsis (...) on your dashboard, and select import.
+To import padlets from an existing account, log into your Padlet for Schools account at padlet.org, click on your account name in the top-right corner of the dashboard and select Import.

-Follow the instructions on the following screen and enjoy your new Backpack account.
+Follow the instructions on the following screen and enjoy your new Padlet for Schools account.

 Find detailed instructions on how to import your padlets here.